Dosimetry for exposures to cosmic radiation in civilian aircraft - Part 2: Characterization of instrument response (ISO 20785-2:2020)

 measurement standard established using a primary reference measurement procedure or created as

-an artifact, chosen by convention
+an artefact, chosen by convention

 Note 1 to entry: A primary standard has the highest metrological quality in a given field.